javinizer/Javinizer/README.md

     Specifies to not automatically try to match filenames to the movie ID.
 Can be useful for movies like T28- and R18-.

 -Update [<SwitchParameter>]
-    Specifies to only create/update the nfo file when sorting a file.
+    Specifies to only create/update metadata files without moving any existing files.

 -MoveToFolder <Boolean>
     Specifies whether or not to move sorted files to its own folder.
 Defaults to 'sort.movetofolder' in the settings file.